-Until a few decades ago, semi-natural grasslands with a wide variety of flowers and butterfly food-plants were widespread and common all over the continent.
-Since the 1950s grassland management has undergone huge changes.
-In Western Europe, farming has intensified rapidly and over the last fifty years semi-natural grasslands have become greatly reduced in area.
+Until a few decades ago, semi-natural grasslands with a wide variety of flowers and butterfly food plants were widespread and common all over the continent.
+Since the 1950's grassland management has undergone huge changes.
+In Western Europe, farming has intensified rapidly (with the Common Agricultural Policy - CAP - as one of its main drivers) and over the last fifty years semi-natural grasslands have become smaller.
 In some countries they are more or less confined to nature reserves or protected areas.
-In Eastern and Southern Europe semi-natural grasslands remained a part of the farming system until more recently.
+In Eastern and Southern Europe, semi-natural grasslands remained a part of the farming system until more recently.
 However, in the last few decades, these are also being lost and there has been a clear shift towards intensification, especially on relatively flat and nutrient rich areas.

-Intensification comprises a wide range of activities, including the conversion of unimproved grasslands to arable crops, heavy use of fertilisers, drainage, the use of pesticides (Brittain et al., 2010) including neonicotinoids, enlargement of fields, and the use of heavy machines.
-In its most extreme form the remaining agricultural land is virtually sterile with almost no butterflies.
+Intensification comprises a wide range of activities, including the conversion of unimproved grasslands to arable crops, heavy use of fertilisers, drainage, the use of pesticides (Brittain et al., 2010) including neonicotinoids on neighbouring croplands, enlargement of fields, changing mowing techniques (Humbert et al., 2010) and the use of heavy machines.
+The cessation of haymaking in favour of more profitable silage regimes is particularly detrimental (Nilsson et al., 2013).
+In its most extreme form, the remaining agricultural land is virtually sterile with almost no butterflies.
 In such situations, butterflies can survive only on road verges, in remaining nature reserves and urban areas.
 Even then butterflies are not safe, as wind-drifted insecticides kill many larvae in road verges next to sprayed fields (Groenendijk et al., 2002).
-Furthermore nitrogen deposition fertilises nutrient-poor meadows.
+Furthermore, nitrogen deposition fertilises nutrient-poor meadows.
 This speeds up succession and leads to the paradox of microclimatic cooling in combination with climate warming (WallisDeVries & Van Swaay, 2006).

-As a consequence the biggest loss of butterflies in the intensified grasslands of Western Europe occurred before the 1990s and therefore don't show up in the indicator.
-As a result butterfly populations in these areas are already at a low level and are vulnerable to further losses of sustainably managed grassland and habitat fragmentation.
+As a consequence, the biggest loss of butterflies in the intensified grasslands of Western Europe occurred before the 1990s and therefore doesn't show up in the indicator.
+As a result, butterfly populations in these areas are already at a low level and are vulnerable to further losses of sustainably managed grassland and habitat fragmentation.
 As the Western European Butterfly Monitoring Schemes dominate the indicator in the 1990's and the first years of the 21st century, intensification is likely to be the main driver for the indicator trend in that period.